prefix-dev/rattler-build/docs/recipe_file.md

 In rattler-build, complex Jinja is completely disallowed as we try to produce YAML that is valid at all times.
-So you should not use any `{% if ... %}` or similar Jinja constructs that produce invalid yaml.
+So you should not use any `{% if ... %}` or similar Jinja constructs that produce invalid YAML.
 Furthermore, instead of plain double curly brackets Jinja statements need to be prefixed by `$`, e.g.
 `${{ ... }}`: